 - Artwork that does not meet size limitations or specifications will be disqualified before judging.

 RULES OF EXHIBIT

-Delivering Entries: All entries must be delivered to the receiving area of Citiparks, Room 459 (4th floor of the City-County Building) on either March 30, 31 or April 1, 2020 between 9:00 AM and 4:00 PM.
+Delivering Entries: All entries must be delivered to the receiving area of Citiparks, Room 459 (4th floor of the City-County Building) on either September 28, 29 or 30, 2020 between 9:00 AM and 4:00 PM.
 You will need to complete a submission form for your entry (this form is available on line through the following link: SUBMISSION FORM.
 A receipt for Artwork will be assigned at drop-off.

-Public Exhibit: The exhibit will be open to the public on weekdays, April 3 – April 16, 2020 from 8:00 AM to 5:00 PM in the City- County Building lobby.
+Public Exhibit: The exhibit will be open to the public on weekdays, October 2 through October 15, 2020 from 8:00 AM to 5:00 PM in the City- County Building lobby.
 The exhibit is free to the public.

 Liability: Every attempt will be made to preserve, secure and protect each entry submitted; but neither The National Arts Program® nor the City of Pittsburgh can be held responsible for damages, loss of art entries, or changes/cancellation of this exhibit due to low participation or unforeseen circumstances.
 The placing of art in the exhibition constitutes an agreement on the part of the entrant with conditions herein set forth.
 The National Arts Program Foundation and the City of Pittsburgh reserve the right to publish for publicity purposes reproductions of the entries.
 The National Arts Program® in Pittsburgh, PA is a public exhibit and photographing/filming of the exhibit is encouraged.